TimFenwick15/personal-site/README.md

 I am using 'Skip to content' links which toggle to visible using CSS if a user is using tab to navigate the page.

+### Twitter Integration
+The Twitter API uses OAuth which requires several steps before a valid request can be made.

+I'm using the https://github.com/J7mbo/twitter-api-php repo to acomplish this. :heart:

+The TwitterAPIExchange.php file in the Controllers directory is lifted from there.

 ### Problems
 Currently, if you visit /logout while not authenticated, you get an error page.
 It's not that this is something I expect a user to do, but I'd rather the app didn't blow up if someone attempts this.